 All designated trails within Ontonagon County are full multi-use (both motorized and non-motorized) and allow for equestrian use.
-As described earlier, this network includes major trails such as the 40-mile Bill Nichols or "BN" trail from Greenland to Houghton, the Pioneer or "P" Trail from Rockland to Bergland, the Bergland - Sidnaw Trail or "SB", and the Land O'Lakes - Bruce Crossing or "LL" trail, among many others.
-The primary trail network runs across publicly owned land and DNR easements on private land.
+As described earlier, this network includes major trails such as the 40-mile Bill Nichols "BN" trail from Greenland to Houghton, the Pioneer "P" Trail from Rockland to Bergland, the Ontonagon to Rockland "OR" trail, the Bergland - Sidnaw "SB" Trail, and the Land O'Lakes - Bruce Crossing "LL" trail, among many others.
+The primary trail network runs across publicly owned land and private land with DNR easements or land use permits.
 Trails are supplemented by a number of county road connector "preferred routes" that allow ORV traffic with some county-level restrictions.
 Designated national forest roads also function as ORV routes.
 Although all ORV trails allow vehicles up to 65" with a state ORV sticker, some of the trails are closed to motorcycle usage.
 ORV trails are generally conducive to equestrian traffic.
 The DNR is primarily responsible for administration and law enforcement.
 Law enforcement is also provided by the Ontonagon County Sheriff's Department with DNR funding.
-MI-TRALE currently carries out most construction and maintenance.
+MI-TRALE currently carries out construction and maintenance.